Workers Federation of Sports: Political complications

 The foundation of AIF was not met with complete enthusiasm in the Norwegian Labour Party.
 Trygve Lie opposed the idea of having a politicized sporting organization.
 The national party conference of 1925 did however decide that the party would back the new organization, rejecting Lie's criticism.

 At the AIF national conference of 1926, the communist and trade unionist Oskar Hansen was elected as new chairman with 56 votes against 31 for Rolf Hofmo.
 The new AIF board was dominated by communists.

 Political contradictions intensified in AIF after the Labour Party reunified with the Social Democratic Labour Party of Norway in 1927.
 The merger conference, the unified party declared that it would continue to support AIF but that their support was condition with the 'end to Communist Party cell activity' in AIF.
 At the AIF national conference in April 1927 the incumbent AIF leadership was severely criticized.
 The communist candidate for chairman, Kristoffer Mikkelsen, was defeated.
 The Labour Party-supported Thor Jørgensen was elected chairman, with 68 votes against 42 for Mikkelsen.

 Oslo Winter Spartakiad

 The timing of the political shift in AIF was problematic for the Red Sport International, as AIF was due to host the Winter Spartakiad in February 1928.
-The Winter Spartakiad was however held in Oslo, in a grand fashion, coorganized by AIF and the Red Sport International.
+The Winter Spartakiad was however held in Oslo, in a grand fashion, co-organized by AIF and the Red Sport International.
 However, the attempts by the Labour Party-wing of AIF to tone down the propagandistic character of the event was severely disliked by the Red Sport International, and the Winter Spartakiad marked a deterioration of the relations between the two bodies.